rcorbish/node-linalg/README.md

 ## linear regression
-OK we'll start with a complex example, why not?
+OK we'll try a more complex example.
 It showcases the non-blocking features of the library.

 This implements the linear regression simple cals: ``` theta = inv(X' X) X' y ```